DaryaRudych/05-Matplotlib/README.md

 ## Pyber Charts

 This is a visualization project where I use matplotlib library to explore the market opportunity for an imaginary ride-sharing company "Pyber".
-The analysis is based on company's dataset that contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.
+The analysis is based on company's dataset that contains information about every active driver and historic rides, including details like city, driver count, individual fares, and city type.

 ## Findings
 1. The following chart shows that despite most revenue being generated in urban areas, rural and suburban areas, too, have significant demand for ride-sharing services that should not be ignored.